ElucidSolutions/portfolio/modules/presentation/Readme.md

 /*
   Accepts no arguments and enables tab focus on this step instance's focus element.
+Returns undefined.

   This function is be called when IntroJS highlights this step instance.
 */
 presentation_ButtonStepInstance.prototype.onHighlight = function () {
+  presentation_StepInstance.prototype.onHighlight.call (this);
   this.getFocusElement ().attr ('tabindex', 0);
 }

 /*
   Accepts no arguments and disables tab focus on this step instance's focus element.
+Returns undefined.

   This function is called when IntroJS unhighlights this step instance.
 */
 presentation_ButtonStepInstance.prototype.onUnhighlight = function () {
+  presentation_StepInstance.prototype.onUnhighlight.call (this);
   this.getFocusElement ().attr ('tabindex', -1);
 }